JOHNNYMACONNY/ybf-studio/docs/environment_setup.md

 ---

 ## Purpose
-Complete guide for setting up environment variables and configuring all external services for the AudioServiceApp.
+Complete guide for setting up environment variables and configuring all external services for the YBF Studio.

 ---